-RLFM is structured to reflect real life problem solving and to enhance the long-term retention of financial knowledge.
+RLFM is also structured to enhance the long-term retention of financial knowledge.
 The delivery system is based on Sir Kenneth Robinson and Dr. Sugata Mitra’s project oriented, critical thinking, team building, reflected in Robinson & Mitra’s talks on education.
 Also integrated in the course are exercises on growth mindset by Dr. Carol Dweck and recognition of grit and perseverance of Dr. Angela Duckworth.

 Why is RLFM being offered?
 What is its intended audience, critical attributes, and distinguishing features?

 With the housing mortgage crisis of 2008, the publishers reflected that for almost four decades financial literacy classes had been taught in high schools across America, and yet, almost 10 million families experienced foreclosure.
 How was this possible?
 PFL courses taught vocabulary, budget worksheets, interest rates, the process of borrowing money, and theoretical planning.
 Students may have learned these modeled concepts to pass a test, but they did not learn how to think and analyze these concepts.